Pat O'Donnell: Personal life

 O'Donnell was born the oldest of 2 children to Terrance and Michele O'Donnell.
-His sister, Megan O'Donnell, was an All-American rower and National Champion at Nova Southeastern University.
+His sister, Megan, was an All-American rower and National Champion at Nova Southeastern University.
 His cousin, Christopher Bordino, was a member of the Navy Midshipmen track team.

-In February 2019, he became engaged to Shelby Etter.
-In March 2020, Etter and O’Donnell got married in Miami.
+In February 2019, O'Donnell became engaged to Shelby Etter.
+In March 2020, they got married in Miami.